jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 ### Doubling game.

-I flip a fair coin until it comes up tails.
+The player flips a fair coin until it comes up tails.
 If the first flip is a tails, the payout is $2, and for each heads seen, the payout doubles.
 As we saw above, $$\mathbb{E}[X_i] = \sum_{n=1}^{\infty} 2^{n}\left(\frac{1}{2^{n}}\right) = \sum_{n=1}^{\infty} 1 = \infty$$.
 But as it turns out, $$\sum_{i=1}^{n} X_i \overset{p}{\to} n \log_2 n$$.